Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Reservation Criteria

 \subsection{Reservation Lifetimes and Consolidating Reservations}

-The challenge in our method is that a pmapping alone does not tell us the lifetime of all reservations in the final mapping.
+\insightbox{ Each Einsum adds additional reservations.
+We can consolidate reservations with the same lifetime, letting us track only a limited number of reservations and avoid slowing down the mapper with too many pruning criteria. } The challenge in our method is that a pmapping alone does not tell us the lifetime of all reservations in the final mapping.
 Fig.~\ref{fig:reservation_challenges}(a) shows the same ReservationTree as in Fig.~\ref{fig:resource_reservations}, but now as a pmapping, and there are two places where a branch may be joined in the future: $BranchC$ and $BranchD$.
 A branch may be added under any loop or under the outermost DRAM storage node.
-In this example, we know the lifetime of tensor $I$ tile in GLB is only within the timesteps when we process Einsum $A$.
+In this example, we know the lifetime of the tensor $I$ tile in GLB is only within the timesteps when we process Einsum $A$.
 However, we do not yet know the lifetime of $WA$.
 If another Einsum branches off at $BranchC$, then $WA$ will be live while processing that Einsum.
-But if that Einsum branches off at $BranchD$, then $WA$ will only be live for Einsums $A$ and $B$ but not the newly joined Einsum.
+But if that Einsum branches off at $BranchD$, then $WA$ will only be live for Einsums $A$ and $B$, but not the newly joined Einsum.

 These unknown lifetimes affect GLB usage, which we address by tracking each reservation.
 If $\hat{C}$ is GLB usage within $BranchC$, $\hat{D}$ is GLB usage within branch $D$, and $X$ is the memory usage of tensor $X$, then total memory usage is: